 Applicant should explain why the provisions of Section 355-16.
 F. (9) should not apply.
+(Town of North Castle Planning Department - July 8, 2019)

 The Applicant is proposing to invest the Planning Board with the authority to approve signage because it is likely that attracting a hotel operator to the Site will be a challenge, and signage is often a significant siting factor.
 Establishing a degree of flexibility in the size and location of signage, instead of the imposition of a rigid zoning standard, is anticipated to assist in attracting a quality hotel operator, which is not only in the best interest of the Applicant, but certainly the Town as well.
 The requested zoning amendments are a Town Board legislative act and the Lead Agency will determine whether the proposed zoning amendments are acceptable.